Master of Science in Library and Information Studies

 MS Degree Requirements

 The Master of Science (MS) degree requires successful completion of 36 semester hours of graduate coursework.
 Students must take four core courses and choose additional courses either from one or more areas of specialization or by designing an individualized program of study that best meets their career goals.
+Use the Advising Worksheet to plan out your degree program.

 Core Courses (12 semester hours)